mspnp/performance-optimization/TooManyInstances/docs/TooManyInstances.md

 No errors were reported, and the system was amply able to handle an increasing load  of up to over 500 requests per second; the volume of requests capable of being handled closely mirroring the user-load.
 The average response time was close to half that of the previous test.
 The result is a system that is much more scalable than before.

-Finally, the graph below shows the results of the equivalent load-test for the `SingleServiceInstance` controller. *Note that as before, the scale for the response time and throughput for this graph are logarithmic.*:
+The next graph shows the results of the equivalent load-test for the `SingleServiceInstance` controller. *Note that as before, the scale for the response time and throughput for this graph are logarithmic.*:

 ![Throughput of the sample application reusing the same instance of an HttpClient object for each request][throughput-single-ExpensiveToCreateService-instance]

 The volume of requests handled increases in line with the user-load while the average response time remains low.
 This is similar to the profile of the code that creates a single `HttpClient` instance.

+For comparison purposes with the earlier test, the following image shows the stack trace telemetry for the `SingleHttpClientInstance` controller.
+This time the system spends most of its time performing real work rather than opening and closing sockets:

+![The New Relic thread profiler showing the sample application creating single instance of an HttpClient object for all requests][thread-profiler-single-HTTPClient-instance]

 ## Related resources